 Many scary movies or programs will be too frightening for seniors.
 But old cartoons can still be a crowd pleaser without causing a fright.
 Sites such as YouTube make it easy to find Halloween classics such as It’s The Great Pumpkin Charlie Brown, Garfield’s Halloween Adventure, and The Skeleton Symphony.
 Watching old cartoons may conjure up some memories, and can provide an opportunity for sharing fond stories.

 This activity will not be appropriate for all seniors or caregivers, but it’s the perfect treat for those who would enjoy it.
 Seeing kids in costumes and having the neighborhood come to the house can be particularly nice for seniors who don’t get out to socialize much.
 A fun idea is to have a few Halloween riddles on hand to ask the trick-or-treaters, such as, “Why didn’t the skeleton cross the road?”
 (He didn’t have the guts!)

 One of the services provided by home caregiving is connecting clients to their loved ones.
 Halloween is a nice excuse to help plan and host a small get together with your senior clients’ friends and family.
 The senior in your care can have fun being involved with planning a theme, picking out decorations, and choosing the food and drinks.

 The Benefits of Home Care Services

 Being able to enjoy annual festivities like Halloween is just one of the benefits of home care services.
 Home caregiving allows people to age and heal within the comfort of their own home.
 Home care fosters a sense of independent and allows people to maintain their sense of identity.
-If you have questions about home care services, please reach out to Alegre Home Care at one of our many locations.
+If you have questions about Alegre Home Care for seniors in San Francisco, please reach out to us at one of our many Bay Area locations.
 We’re all treat — no tricks! — when it comes to home care.